 5. Consider Additional Income Sources

-Find a hobby that you will enjoy, but is also useful and might bring you additional income.
+Find a hobby you will enjoy but is useful and might bring you additional income.
 Think about what knowledge and skills you possess and whether you can profit from them by offering services or making products.
 For example, you may offer private lessons, make cookies, type out seminars, do translations, or babysit—this list is only limited to your imagination.

-If you’d like help with your job search, we offer job search guidance coaching where we can help you with your job search direction, finding useful employment during your job search, and help you discover the most successful job search methods to land you a job quicker.
+If you’d like help with your job search, we offer job search guidance coaching to help you with your job search direction, find useful employment during your job search, and help you discover the most successful job search methods to land you a job quicker.